PhasecoreX/PCXCogs/autoroom/README.md

 The last bit of both of these is `{% if dupenum > 1 %} ({{dupenum}}){% endif %}`.
 With this, we are checking if `dupenum` is greater than 1.
 If it is, we display ` ({{dupenum}})` at the end of our room name.
 This way, only duplicate named rooms will ever get a ` (2)`, ` (3)`, etc. appended to them, no ` (1)` will be shown.

+Finally, you can use filters in order to format your variables.
+They are specified by adding a pipe, and then the name of the filter.
+The following are the currently implemented filters:

+-   `{{username | lower}}` - Will lowercase the variable, the username in this example
+-   `{{game | upper}}` - Will uppercase the variable, the game name in this example

 ## For Members - `[p]autoroom`

 Once you join an AutoRoom Source, you will be moved into a brand new AutoRoom (voice channel).
 This is your AutoRoom, you can do whatever you want with it.
 Use the `[p]autoroom` command to check out all the different things you can do.
 Some examples include: